Sacramento Truck Accident Lawyer

 - Significant disfigurement

 Not only do these injuries cause immense physical and emotional suffering, but they can also lead to lost income and major medical bills.
+Our Sacramento truck accident lawyers can fight for your restitution for all current and future medical treatment.

 As the capital of California, Sacramento is a bustling city that’s home to the intersection of multiple major state and interstate highways.
 Interstate 80, is one of the longest routes in the country, connects Sacramento to San Francisco and Reno, Denver, Salt Lake and the East Coast.
 Interstate 80 is the main roadway for long-haul and short-haul truckers.
 Other major highways that intersected Sacramento in connection trucking routes across the country include: